 Middlesbrough Football Club, from the North Yorkshire town of Middlesbrough, is a beacon in professional soccer.
 Their ambitions and talents are currently being tested in the second tier of the English Football League.
 A notable moment in the club’s history is that they became one of the first Premier League teams in 1992.

 The emblem of Middlesbrough Football Club testifies to its rich history.
-The coat of arms, designed in the form of a shield, clearly displays the club’s name at the top and bottom.
-At the center of the symbolism is a majestic red lion, evoking a sense of pride and history.
+The coat of arms, designed as a shield, clearly displays the club’s name at the top and bottom.
+A majestic red lion is at the center of the symbolism, evoking a sense of pride and history.
 This lion is similar to those that adorn the England national team crest, reflecting a shared heritage and passion for the sport.

 Norwich City

-Norwich City Football Club, hailing from Norwich, colloquially referred to as “the yellows” or “the canaries,” has a rich history dating back to 1902.
-There have been many victories on their footballing journey, such as their recent promotion to the Premier League in the 2021-22 season.
-To add to this, they have won the League Cup twice and an impressive third place in the Premier League the previous season.
+Norwich City Football Club, hailing from Norwich and colloquially referred to as “the yellows” or “the canaries,” has a rich history dating back to 1902.
+They have had many victories on their footballing journey, such as their recent promotion to the Premier League in the 2021-22 season.
+In addition, they won the League Cup twice and finished an impressive third in the Premier League in the previous season.

 Southampton